2019-ncovgroup/ML-docking-dataframe-generator/README.md

 ## Docking Scores
 Raw docking scores from HP docking are stored in Box `2019-nCoV/drug-screening/raw_data/`.
 Every new batch of results is dumped into `2019-nCoV/drug-screening/raw_data/*docking_data_<month>_<day>` (e.g., `2019-nCoV/drug-screening/raw_data/V3_docking_data_april_9`).
-Each batch is structured with a SMILES string in the first column and receptors/targets in the subsequent columns.
+Each batch is structured with SMILES strings in the first column and receptors/targets in the subsequent columns.
 The values are the docking scores.
 For more info refer to https://github.com/2019-ncovgroup/HTDockingDataInstructions.

 <img src="figs/docking-results-example.png" alt="drawing" height="200"/>